4 Ways to Build Strong Donor Relationships

 In the charitable sector, we can overemphasize the raising money piece of fundraising.
 There is a tendency to focus solely on raising more donations and growing the number of donors.
 After all, keeping the money flowing allows charities to keep chugging onward.

-The actions charities take post-Giving Season create a foundation for lasting donor relationships.
-These actions lay the groundwork for scoring repeat donations and ensuring future fundraising success.
+Yet, the post fundraising campaign stage, while sometimes overlooked, is equally crucial.
+Retaining donors should be a key part of your fundraising strategy as these donors are already engaged and from a practical standpoint, cost less than acquiring new donors.
+The actions charities take post fundraising campaign create a foundation for lasting donor relationships, laying the groundwork for scoring repeat donations and ensuring future fundraising success.
 However, fostering meaningful donor relationships requires plenty of forethought and strategic planning.

-CanadaHelps released a new comprehensive eBook on optimizing end-of-year fundraising.
-It provides a blueprint for how charities can maximize annual fundraising.
+CanadaHelps released a new comprehensive eBook on optimizing end-of-year fundraising but the content can serve you well year-round.
 Drawing on its content, here are four ways charities can nurture donor relationships during the most important giving days of the year and beyond.

-Before your fundraising campaign ends, thank the individuals who donate.
+Even before your fundraising campaign ends, thank the individuals who donate.
 After you receive their contribution, take the time to acknowledge their gift as soon as possible.
+The Association of Fundraising Professionals found that donors who receive a thank-you within 48 hours of making a gift, are 4x more likely to give again.
+This immediate confirmation makes sure people know their gift went to the right place and that their gift is appreciated.

 Highlight the total raised and illustrate the impact of their gift.
 Share how their gift brought you close to meeting your fundraising goal.

 With their consent, publicly acknowledge donors on your website, social media, or in newsletters.
 For example, create a donor wall on your website where you can list the names of donors who have contributed to your year-end campaign.
-This not only recognizes their generosity but also encourages others to give.
+This not only recognizes their generosity but also encourages donors to increase the amount of their gift and others to donate.
+You may have different tiers for giving, for example those that give up to $250 may be considered "Silver Donors" and up to $500 could be "Gold Donors".

 Charitable givers are driven by the positive impact their contribution can create.
 They are inspired by the potential to fuel change or contribute toward a cause they believe in.